 Approximately one month prior to starting the final semester, the student must notify his/her advisor of intent to graduate by e-mailing his/her full name, degree, and month and year of anticipated graduation.

-The advisor will then send an intent to graduate memo to the Distance Learning Center, with a signed copy of the student’s program plan, thereby confirming that the student meets all department requirements for graduation.
+The advisor will then send an intent to graduate memo to the Center for Distance Learning, with a signed copy of the student’s program plan, thereby confirming that the student meets all department requirements for graduation.

 The file is reviewed to verify that all payments have been received, the official transcripts are on file, and graduate school requirements have been met.
 The student will receive a graduation packet informing him/her that in order to apply for graduation, he/she will need to do the following by the stated deadline: